Save 20% off your first order with code: WELCOME

 Why Buy CBD From GreenIVe?

 GreenIVe CBD products use organically grown US hemp, are produced in GMP-compliant facilities, and are third-party tested with a 30-day satisfaction guarantee.
-Each product comes with a certificate of analysis to showcase the quality of our products.
+Each product comes with a certificate of analysis (COA) to showcase the amount of cannabinoids, if heavy metals are removed, and more.

 We offer isolate, full-spectrum, and broad-spectrum options with specialized formulas containing increased levels of CBD, CBC, CBG, CBN, and THC, categorized into Relief, Calm, and Rest product lines.